The Bay Area Toll Authority, or BATA, administers the revenue from all seven of the region’s state-owned toll bridges.

 - Fourth Dollar — Toll Bridge Seismic Retrofit Program

 - Fifth Dollar — addition of Antioch and Dumbarton bridges to Toll Bridge Seismic Retrofit Program

 Tolls from the growing network of Bay Area Express Lanes are used to close gaps in the region’s carpool lane system, and to finance operation of the Express Lanes.

-To help solve the Bay Area's growing congestion problems, MTC and local transportation agencies have worked with the state Legislature to craft a new ballot measure that could increase tolls on the region's seven state-owned toll bridges for the first time since 2010.
+To help solve the Bay Area's growing congestion problems, MTC and local transportation agencies worked with the state Legislature to craft a new ballot measure that will increase tolls on the region's seven state-owned toll bridges for the first time since 2010.

-Known as Regional Measure 3, the measure likely would be submitted for voters' consideration in 2018.
+Known as Regional Measure 3, the measure was passed by Bay Area voters in June 2018.
 Learn more about Regional Measure 3 and review the Frequently Asked Questions (FAQs) on Regional Measure 3.